alan-turing-institute/scivision/docs/model_repository_template.md

     │   ...
 ```

-The components here :
+The essential components of a scivision model repository include:

+- A `README`, which includes detailed instructions on how the model can be installed.
+Without this, your model(s) will not be accepted for inclusion in the scivision catalog.
+- A `LICENSE` for the model code stored in the repository (see [Choosing a Licence for your model]())
--  `scivision-model.yml` configuration file
+- The `model.yml` configuration file

+Non-essential components of the scivision model repository include:

-- `setup.py` to enable the model to be installed via pip
+- `setup.py` to enable the model to be installed via pip.
+In scivision, once your model(s) have been included in the scivision catalog, pip installability gives users the option to use the `load_pretrained_model` function for easy use of your model code.
+See the [API docs](https://scivision.readthedocs.io/en/latest/api.html) for details.
 - the model code, or a script that imports the model from elsewhere
+- `utils.py` # e.g. class names

 ## Model config file